optimistex/git-auto-deploy-ex/README.md

 Do not forget to change the secret code ``ytJHvMHFdTYUryDhmJkjFjFiYk``

-# Start to use through npm
+# Start to use through NPM

 If you making SPA and the files is located on a php hosting, then you can does auto deployment through the package.